Palazzolo v. Rhode Island: Facts of case

 In 1959, Petitioner Palazzolo and business associates, operating under the name Shore Gardens, Inc. (SGI) purchased three undeveloped parcels on the Rhode Island coast.
 Petitioner Palazzolo eventually became sole shareholder of SGI, and began efforts to develop the land by submitting parcelling plans to the town.
 As the land required significant filling, Petitioner Palazzolo submitted applications for permits from the Division of Harbors and Rivers, which were denied.
 In 1978, SGI was dissolved and Palazzolo acquired all of SGI's properties in his individual capacity.
 In 1983, Petitioner Palazzolo again attempted to develop the land, submitting several permits, all of which were rejected.
 He also challenged the Council's determinations as contrary to the principles of state administrative law, but the courts affirmed the Council's actions.

 Prior history

 Petitioner Palazzolo sued in Rhode Island courts for inverse condemnation.
 Eventually, the Rhode Island Supreme Court rejected his claims.

 Procedural posture

-Petitioner Palazzolo sought reversal of Rhode Island courts' judgments, and the United States Supreme Court granted certiorari.